-At last: we have turned the page on the world calendar.
-For many, the new year marks the end of one thing and the beginning of something else.
+A new year marks a new page on the world calendar.
+For many, turning the page marks the end of one thing and the beginning of something else.
 We're inundated with experts' analysis of the past twelve months and outlooks for the next twelve.
 Perhaps you are like me and many of the executives I advise - reflecting on what's worked (or not) and identifying specific objectives for our business and ourselves.

-Last year, I had the honor of being a guest on the podcast, Profiles in Success, hosted by Gordon Bernhardt.
+I was honored to be a guest on the podcast, Profiles in Success, hosted by Gordon Bernhardt.
 (Listen to the full episode here.)
 We covered a lot of ground in our conversation - from making strategy visible to life lessons, shared values, and more.
 In particular, we talked about the journey.

 In business and in life, we routinely describe where we want to go, who we hope to be, or what we expect to achieve.
 Typically, we set objectives and milestones to evaluate our progress in doing what we set out to do.
 As leaders, we guide others in following the path we've set and working together to reach the destination.